ccber-restoration/riparian-birds/README.md

 - `arthropod_surveys`
 - `survey_trees`

-The script(s) in the code folder of this GitHub repository import data from Google Sheets using the googlesheets4 package or the googledrive package for csv or Excel files.
+The script(s) in the code folder of this GitHub repository import data from Google Sheets using the googlesheets4 package (or the googledrive package for csv or Excel files).

 ## ArcGIS Online data